Caring for a loved one with dementia can be challenging. At times it can feel like a never ending list of demands which can be difficult to meet.

 Be prepared for the future

 As dementia progresses it’s important to be prepared for the future.
 Speak to healthcare professionals to find out about the physical, psychological and emotional changes to expect.
 Joining online forums can also be a great place to learn about other people’s experiences and get advice on how to cope with being a dementia carer.
+Consider if you might need to look at something more specialist, such as Alzheimer’s home care, to give your loved one the support they need.

 It’s also important to be pragmatic.
 Symptoms will likely get worse but there are ways to manage them.
 Planning ahead and creating a care checklist can also make sure you can consider things such as hiring a carer or what sort of palliative or hospice care your loved one may want and need.